eliransapir/live-il/README.md

 ###Installation instructions

 * Go to IPTVSimple configuration.
-* Enter the m3u link, for example: http://live.xbmc-il.com
+* Enter the m3u link, for example: http://live.kodi-il.tv
-* Enter the logos base link: http://logos.xbmc-il.com
+* Enter the logos base link: http://logos.kodi-il.tv
-* Save the changes, enable the addon and enable XBMC's PVR function.
+* Save the changes, enable the addon and enable Kodi's PVR function.

 #####Instructions for other players than Kodi
 * A player which supports m3u playlists is required.